F6ITU/Alexiares_Coax_Out/README.md

 OpenHPSDR RX and TX rear panel crowbar (coax input and output)

-'''Version 2.0'''

-This version inclueds the "Pure Signal" relay input comming from inside or outside of the rig This relay forwards PS_in or hpf out to the default RX or ADC depending on the state of TX_RX_Relay signal
+Branch Master
+  Please do NOT use this repository
+  Master is the main development trunk and, for this reason, in an unstable state.
+Use the last branch instead

-for more informations, please refer to https://wiki.electrolab.fr/Projets:Lab:2017:Peripheriques_Angelia
+For more informations, please refer to https://wiki.electrolab.fr/Projets:Lab:2017:Peripheriques_Angelia

 This board could be cut in half and shielded